TaumuLu/react-scroll-paged-view/README.md

 Provides renderHeader and renderFooter for tab switching or carousel graphics, etc.
 Both components of the web version provide a class variable isTouch for judging whether it is a touch event, thereby distinguishing the scrolling triggered click event.
 Support for ssr, 2.1+ version removes the initial measurement size caused by repeated creation and destruction of components, better performance
+2.1.3+ version uses ScrollView as a scrolling container when scrolling horizontally and not infinitely, so subviews can be scrolled vertically using ScrollView

 ## Notice
 ~~**Compatible version "react-native": "~0.54.0"**~~